-The Null Q operation is achieved by setting the Null Q signal HIGH during a queue select.
-Note that the read address bus RDADD[7:0] is a don't care.
-The Null Queue is a separate queue within the device and thus the maximum number of queues and memory is always available regardless of whether or not the Null queue is used.
-Also note that in expansion mode a user may want to use a dedicated null queue for each device.
-A null queue can be selected when no further reads are required from a previously selected queue.
+The Null-Q is selected via read port address space RDADD[3].
+The RDADD[6:0] bus should be addressed with xxx1xxx, this address is the Null-Q. A null queue can be selected when no further reads are required from a previously selected queue.
 Changing to a null queue will continue to propagate data in the pipeline to the previous queue's output.
-The Null Q can remain selected until a data becomes available in another queue for reading.
+The Null-Q can remain selected until a data becomes available in another queue for reading.
 The Null-Q can be utilized in either standard or packet mode.

-Note: If the user switches the read port to the null queue, this queue is seen as and treated as an empty queue, therefore after switching to the null queue the last word from the previous queue will remain in the output register and the \overline{OV} flag will go HIGH, indicating data is not valid.
+Note: If the user switches the read port to the null queue, this queue is seen as and treated as an empty queue, therefore after switching to the null queue the last word from the previous queue will remain in the output register and the $\overline{\text{OV}}$ flag will go HIGH, indicating data is not valid.

 The Null queue operation only has significance to the read port of the multiqueue, it is a means to force data through the pipeline to the output.
-Null Q selection and operation has no meaning on the write port of the device.
-Also, refer to Figure 17, Read Operation and Null Queue Select for diagram.
+Null-Q selection and operation has no meaning on the write port of the device.
+Also, refer to Figure 16, Read Operation and Null Queue Select for diagram.